grmlin/gremlinjs-website/src/api.md

 Creates a gremlin definition aka class, that later will be used to activate [elements](https://developer.mozilla.org/en-US/docs/Web/API/element) in the document for this gremlin.

 ###### `.define(name, constructor [, instanceMembers] [, staticMembers]):`[`Gremlin`](#gremlin)
-returns a Gremlin class (constructor function)
+returns a Gremlin class (constructor function) that is later used to instantiate the gremlins found in the document

 - **`name`** : String
 	A unique String used to reference the new Gremlin, the gremlin's name.
 Use this name in the `data-gremlin` attribute of a dom element to select the gremlin.